Skip to main content

 )

-Note that these two options are mutually exclusive.
-If you'd like to use both protocols with different APIs, create one ProtocolClient for each protocol.
+Note that these options are mutually exclusive.
+If you'd like to use different protocols with different APIs, create one ProtocolClient for each protocol.

 Client config